Ralph Darling: Resignation

-His departure for England, upon the ship Hooghly, was greeted by public rejoicing, but his modern biographer has described this display as being "orchestrated by his opponents".
+Darling, fearful of being impeached and of possible legal proceedings being taken against him, decided to flee New South Wales before the arrival of Bourke, sailing in October 1831.
+Darling's departure for England, upon the ship Hooghly, was greeted by public feasting and rejoicing, but his modern biographer has described this display as being "orchestrated by his opponents".

-Darling sought to ensure the education of child prisoners, improve the treatment of female convicts, and promote the use of Christian teaching as a means of rehabilitation, and he made efforts to give the indigenous population the protection of British justice.
-The annual distribution of blankets to Aboriginal people was initiated by him in 1826, originally as rewards to those who assisted in the capture of bushrangers at the request of the Bathurst magistrates.
+The controversy around Darling persisted and lasted years after his resignation – with the Whig party clamouring for vengeance, and with "Miles", persistently chronicling all of Darling’s misdeeds in order to seek that Darling be tried for his life.
+There was, however, no "trial for murder" and the Government expressed itself fully satisfied with the conduct of Sir Ralph Darling.
+Wentworth, having got Major-General Sir Richard Bourke (who was generally liked) appointed as the new governor, turned his attention to other pursuits.
+Wentworth published in England a series of pamphlets containing an account of this whole business.

 Later life

 Ralph Darling left Australia in 1831, returning to England in 1832.
 Continuing pressure from political opponents led to the formation of a select committee to examine his actions in Australia, but the inquiry exonerated him, and the day after it concluded, he was knighted by the king in a dramatic display of official favour.
 The controversy in Australia may have contributed to the fact that he was not given any significant new military or political assignments, but further promotion and various honorific appointments did follow, and he was happy to devote much of his time to raising his young children.

 He was given the colonelcy of the 90th Regiment of Foot in 1823, transferring as Colonel to the 41st (Welch) Regiment of Foot in 1837 and to the 69th (South Lincolnshire) Regiment of Foot in 1848, a post he held until his death.

 Darling died in Brighton on 2 April 1858 at the age of eighty-six, survived by his widow, three sons and four daughters.